WZHOU007-0912/SQL/cheatsheet.md

 # Data Type
 ## Characters
 - `char(n)`
-  A fixed-length column where the character length is specified by n
+  A fixed-length column where the character length is specified by *n*.
+(Nowadays, `char(n)` is used infrequently.) if you insert fewer than *n* characters in any row, SQL (PostgreSQL) pads the rest of the column with spaces.
+- `varchar(n)`
+  A variable-length column where the *maximum* length is specified by *n*.
+In large databases, this practice saves considerable space.
+- `text`
+  A variable-length column of unlimited length.
+**Typically, using `vachar` with an *n* value sufficient to handle outliers is a solid strategy.**

+## Numbers